TomasNeuschl/iso-assignment/README.md

 ## How to run
 1. Clone the repository
+2. Run 'docer-compose build' in the root directory
 2. Run `docker-compose up` in the root directory
 3. Open `http://localhost:8000/` in your browser
 4. Use the service